instructor-ai/instructor/docs/examples/index.md

 - [Automated Dataframe Extraction](autodataframe.md): Discover how to automate dataframe extraction to not only return a table, but possibly multiple tables.

 - [Creating Multiple File Programs](gpt-engineer.md): Master how to create multiple file programs based on specification using function calling.

+- [Extracting PII Data](pii.md): Learn how to extract and scrub PII data from a document.

 - [Identifying Action Items with dependencies](action_items.md): Scanning a transcript to generate action items with subtasks.